 Korean adoptee Spencer Stevens graciously created this easy-to-follow flowchart to help foreign-born adoptees determine whether or not they have United States citizenship.
 Thank you, Spencer!
-(Also, shout out to the non-profit organization he works for: Connect-a-Kid)
+(Also, shout out to the non-profit organization he works with: Connect-a-Kid)

 If you’ve changed your name (marriage, return to Korean name, etc), then it’s recommended to file a N-565 for a replacement with the new information at your earliest convenience.
 There are fees associated with these forms and if paying for any of them creates a financial hardship, see if you apply to the requirements for the I-912 form to get the fee waived.